secML/secML.github.io/src/content/post/class4.md

 <br> <b>Figure:</b> FLEX design structure
 </p>

 FLEX is an implementation of elastic sensitivity that is highly compatible with existing databases.
 The FLEX database structure is shown in the figure above.
+TODO: this is the wrong figure

 By targeting support for specific SQL queries, their system can enforce differential privacy on most real world queries to databases.
 For a given SQL query, FLEX calculates its elastic sensitivity given an analysis of the query.
 FLEX then applies smooth sensitivity to the elastic sensitivity and adds noise drawn from the Laplace distribution to the original query results.

 <p align="center">
 <img src="/images/class4/flexPerf.PNG" width="600" >